rtlrecguy-del/leradioapp/README.md

 To create the container I ran this command from the myapp2 directory(myapp2arm directory for ARM device like A raspberry pi clone):

-docker build ---progress=plain -t myavr2
+docker build -t myavr2 .

 To run the docker container and setup networking and storage run changing command to your liking: